webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 # So, in summary...

-Let's follow our rule of three here. ;) Let's take a page from the Product world:
+Let's follow our Rule of Threes here. ;) Take a page from the Product world:

 1. Create a discoverable place to capture all of the things your team could possibly be doing